Khue-0408/NLP_Project_2024.2/README.md

- Reads the contrastive triplets from `full_hard_neg.csv` Trains a dual-encoder with in-batch + hard-negative contrastive loss Saves a new checkpoint under `Contrastive_E5/checkpoints/`
+ Reads the contrastive triplets from `full_hard_neg.csv` Trains a dual-encoder with in-batch + hard-negative contrastive loss Saves a new checkpoint under `Contrastive_E5/checkpoints/`.
+You can also load our pretrained model and run inference as model = SentenceTransformer("Khue-0408/e5_full_hard_neg")

 ---